eugeis/vindue/DOCUMENTATION.md

 ![](/documentation/assets/add-tree.png)

-### Closing a panel (Elevation 1)
+### Deleting a panel

-Closing a panel is done by clicking the top-left button of a panel (marked with an 'x').
+Closing a panel is done by clicking the top-right button of a panel (marked with an 'x').
+When a panel is closed, that has more than one sibling, it simply is removed from the tree.
+No further manipulation of the tree is needed.

+### Promoting a panel (Level-1)

+Promoting takes place, when a node is left with only one child.
 In the following example the red panel has been closed.
-Because this leaves the parent-node with one child remaining, the (only) child is elevated by one level and therefore replaces its parent.
+Because this leaves the parent-node with one child remaining, the (only) child is elevated by _one level_ and therefore replaces its parent.

 ![](/documentation/assets/close-tree.png)

-### Promoting panels (Elevation 2)
+### Promoting panels (Level-2)

-'Promoting' is a special closing-case and done when a node is left with one child, which isn't a panel leaf-node.
-Promoting elevates panels by two levels.
+Level-2 promoting is another closing-case and done when a node is left with one child, which isn't a panel leaf-node.
 If for example the green panel is closed, its parent is left with one child (the only child).
-If the only child were elevated by one level (therefore replaces its parent), the orientation of its children would be switched (thus messing up the configuration).
-Therefore, the only child's children are elevated by two levels, which preserves the orientation.
+If the only child *were* elevated by one level (therefore replaces its parent), the orientation of its children would be switched (thus messing up the configuration).
+Therefore, the only child's children are elevated by _two levels_, which preserves the orientation.

 ![](/documentation/assets/promote-tree.png)